cavalryjim/agilephd_blog/content/posts/zero_knowledge_proof_example.md

 ### Conclusion

 If you were the color blind friend, how many times would the prover have to provide the correct answer before you believed him?
-Statistically,
+Statistically, the probability of getting the order of the balls correct once is 50%.
+To get the order correct twice, the probability drops to 25%.
+Three times would be 12.5%.
+The probability of getting the order of the balls correct 10 times in a row would be 0.09%.
+As you can see, the probability is trending toward becoming statistically impossible.